hack-the-rat/free-code-camp/full-stack-developer-certification/responsive-web-design/html/semantic-html/cat-blog-page/README.md

 Inside the `article` element, add an `h3` element with the text of `Mr. Whiskers' First Bath`.

 Below your `h3` element, add two paragraphs of lorem ipsum text.

+## Step 13

+For the third blog post, you will need to add another `article` element.

+Inside the `article` element, add an `h3` element with the text of `Mr. Whiskers' First Birthday Party`.

+Below your `h3` element, add two paragraphs of lorem ipsum text.